These organic gardening books are those that have had the most profound effect on me, and I have read a lot of gardening books.

 Design Books

 Forest Ecosystems.
 This is probably the most comprehensive book available in the field of forest ecology, although it is a bit pricey.
-It is really for advanced students of forest science, ecology, and environmental studies, but I put it here in the design section because it is an excellent organic gardening book for landscape designers who want to learn to work with nature and mimic natural systems.
+It is really for advanced students of forest science, ecology, and environmental studies, but I put it here in the design section because it is the best gardening book for landscape designers who want to learn to work with nature and mimic natural systems.
 The authors provide a survey of boreal, temperate, and tropical forests, with useful concepts for the organic home garden.

 Energy In The Garden